openspock/userd/README.md

 ## who can invoke these lifecycle functions

 Each `write` interaction with `userd` will require admin credentials.
 Read operations do not require admin credentials but require user credentials.

+# current open challenges

+This software isn't production ready yet and is just a protoype.
+The following feature enhancements are mandatory to make it production ready -

+## concurrent data file access

+Every real world application consists of hundreds of thousands of users.
+To ensure that this software functions smoothly with so many users, access to data files must be concurrent.

+* Concurrent access to files
+* Multiple processes should wait for file to be available for write access.
+* Each userd process should be atomic.

+## server mode - tcp/ grpc/ http/ etc.

+Even though userd can be executed as a standalone lightweight (child) process, it can't be done when one wants to use it as a centralized auth server.

+* support secure tcp server using grpc/ json payload.
+* support http RESTful access - optional.